Quadratic Embedding Constants of Cartesian Products and Joins of Graphs: Abstract

 \section{Abstract}

 The quadratic embedding constant (QEC) of a finite, simple, connected graph originated from the classical work of Schoenberg [\textit{Ann.\ of\ Math.}, 1935] and [\textit{Trans.\ Amer.\ Math.\ Soc.}, 1938] on Euclidean distance geometry.
 In this article, we study the QEC of graphs in terms of two graph operations: the Cartesian product and the join of graphs.
 We derive a general formula for the QEC of the join of an arbitrary graph with a regular graph and with a complete multipartite graph.
-We then provide quadratic embedding constants for the Cartesian product of an arbitrary graph $G$ with a complete graph and with a complete bipartite graph in terms of $\qec(G)$.
+As an application of these results, we explicitly compute the QEC for several classes of graphs and provide new examples of graphs of QE class.
+We also establish a lower bound for the quadratic embedding constant of the Cartesian product of two arbitrary connected graphs.
+Furthermore, as an extremal case, we derive concise formulas for the quadratic embedding constants of the Cartesian product of an arbitrary graph G with a complete graph and with a complete bipartite graph, expressed in terms of $\qec(G)$.

 \keywords{Quadratic embedding constant, distance matrix, adjacency matrix, graph join, Cartesian product of graphs}

 \subjclass[2020]{05C12 (primary); 05C50, 05C76 (secondary)}